ViseLuca/excercise/README.md

   type mismatch

 They can be run together executing `mix check` in the terminal.

+### API Spec
+When the server is running you can check the [swagger](http://localhost:4000/swagger) to have a look at the API, it can be used also from FE side (eg. Typescript) to generate the modules with types without using them manually

 ### How to run
 How to run information can be found in [docs/how_to_run.md](docs/how_to_run.md)